comp1100/comp1100.github.io/_sources/workshops/Week_5_reflective_practice_and_using_github.md

 You can use this to great effect.

 **Your tasks:**
-- Link the hypotheses in your business model canvas and value proposition canvases to the correspond test cards.
+- Link the hypotheses in your business model canvas and value proposition canvases to the corresponding test cards.
 - Link the test cards to the corresponding learning card.
 - Link the learning cards to the set of interviews that you did.